isabella232/data-workbench.en-1/help/home/c-geo-oview/c-wk-img-lyrs/c-wk-vctr-lyrs/c-wk-vctr-lyrs.md

 ---
 description: In data workbench, a vector layer displays static vector data (line art) on the globe.
-seo-description: In data workbench, a vector layer displays static vector data (line art) on the globe.
-seo-title: Working with Vector Layers
 solution: Analytics
 title: Working with Vector Layers
 topic: Data workbench